OmegaXK/Speed-Racer/README.md

 # Credits
 - All programming is done by me
-- I had some inspiration from Cyrus Hoover and Chaos Defender
+- I had some inspiration from That Guy Makes and Chaos Defender
 - All of the other credits are found here (<a href='https://speedracer.pythonanywhere.com/credits' target='_blank'>link</a>)
 - Or you can look at the "credits.txt" file